swyxio/swyxdotio/content/writing/nontechnical/jobs-of-js-build-tools.md

 - [Creating HTML files](https://webpack.js.org/plugins/html-webpack-plugin/) that load your generated assets optimally: so you don't have to
 - [Inlining Critical CSS](http://developers.google.com/speed/docs/insights/OptimizeCSSDelivery) - so pages show up with important styles already loaded
 - [Injecting environment variables](https://webpack.js.org/plugins/environment-plugin/) - so you can vary Constants used in your code based on production/staging/other environments
-- PWA creation - plugins for an offline-first/cached speed ([1](https://github.com/NekR/offline-plugin), [2](https://github.com/arthurbergmz/webpack-pwa-manifest))
+- [PWA](https://blog.bitsrc.io/what-is-a-pwa-and-why-should-you-care-388afb6c0bad) creation - plugins for an offline-first/cached speed ([1](https://github.com/NekR/offline-plugin), [2](https://github.com/arthurbergmz/webpack-pwa-manifest))
-- [Content Hashing](https://webpack.js.org/guides/caching/) - for cachebusting - less relevant with some modern CDN configurations
+- [Content Hashing](https://webpack.js.org/guides/caching/) - for cachebusting - less relevant with some modern CDN configurations, but still can be relevant for browser caching scenarios
 - [Tree Shaking](https://webpack.js.org/guides/tree-shaking/) and [Dead Code Elimination](https://medium.com/@Rich_Harris/tree-shaking-versus-dead-code-elimination-d3765df85c80): static analysis for stripping out unused code also for the purpose of reducing JS bundle size - but overrated in terms of actual impact

 As you can see, enough of these are critical to modern web apps that build tools often become critically important for most teams and framework communities.